Júnior Moreno

-Junior Leonardo Moreno Borrero (born 20 July 1993), is a Venezuelan professional footballer as a midfielder.
+Junior Leonardo Moreno Borrero (born 20 July 1993), is a Venezuelan professional footballer as a midfielder who plays for Academia Puerto Cabello.

 Professional career

 Zulia FC

 In June 2015, Moreno moved to Zulia FC from ACD Lara after a couple successful seasons Moreno won the 2016 Copa Venezuela with Zulia.
 He was team captain for Zulia during his last season.

 D.C.
 United

 On 2 January 2018, Moreno signed with MLS side D.C.
 United.
 Moreno debuted for United on 3 March 2018, in a 1–1 tie against Orlando City.
 Moreno played 20 games and contributed 2 assists for United in 2018.
 Statistically, Moreno is considered one of the best defensive midfielders in MLS.
 Moreno finished his 2019 season with 29 appearances, which he started in all of them, and provided 3 assists.

 Moreno scored his first MLS goal in the 85th minute of the 3–1 win over Minnesota United on 29 September 2021.